 The popularity of the kimono in Japan started to grow as, despite the many layers, this formal occasion garment is undeniably practical.

 That practicality proved particularly handy in snowy winters when a thickly layered kimono (made from cotton or silk) protected the wearer from the blistering cold while ensuring they still looked elegant and chic.

-That same philosophy transferred to modern times, where polyester kimonos are among some of the most popular choices, thanks to being warm, versatile, available in a wide range of colors, machine washable, and most importantly, affordable.
+That same philosophy transferred to modern times, where polyester kimonos are among the most popular choices, thanks to being warm, versatile, available in a wide range of colors, machine washable, and, most importantly, affordable.

 Compared to yukata, the Japanese kimono is also stylistically older, more traditional, and a significantly more expensive garment.

-As is the case with many Japanese garments and traditional clothes, there are rules on how and where to wear a formal kimono with sleeves.
+As with many Japanese garments and traditional clothes, there are rules on how and where to wear a formal kimono with sleeves.

-Usually made of luxurious material such as silk and ornate with brocade embellishments, kimonos comprise an outer and inner layer.
+Usually made of luxurious silk and ornate with brocade embellishments, kimonos comprise an outer and inner layer.